NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script cuts specific fields in a file list
+this script counts number of directories and subdirectories in current directory